Iowa vs. Colorado State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Iowa and its opponents have not yet combined for more than 44.5 points -- this matchup's point total -- in a game this year.
+- Iowa has not yet combined with its opponents to put up more than 44.5 points in a game this season.

-- The two teams combine to average 52.3 points per game, 7.8 more than the total in this contest.
+- The two teams combine to score 52.3 points per game, 7.8 more than the total in this contest.

-- These two squads combine to allow 34 points per game, 10.5 fewer than this contest's over/under.
+- This contest's total is 10.5 points above the 34 these two squads combine to surrender per game this season.

-- The Hawkeyes and their opponents have scored an average of 49.0 points per game in 2021, 4.5 more than Saturday's total.

-- The 55.5 PPG average total in Rams games this season is 11.0 points more than this game's over/under.
+- The average total in Hawkeyes games this season is 49.0, 4.5 points above Saturday's total of 44.5.

+- In 2021, games involving the Rams have averaged a total of 55.5 points, 11.0 more than the set total in this contest.

 Iowa Stats and Trends

-- Iowa has played three games, with three wins against the spread.

-- Iowa's games this year have yet to go over the total in three opportunities.
+- Iowa's games this year have not gone over the point total yet in three opportunities.

-- Iowa is 3-0 against the spread and 3-0 overall in games when it puts up more than 24.0 points.
+- Iowa is 3-0 against the spread and 3-0 overall this season when the team records more than 24.0 points.

 - Find the latest spread and moneyline odds for Iowa at SISportsbook.